carbon-design-system/carbon-mcp/README.md

-# Carbon MCP - usage guidance and issue tracking
+# Carbon MCP - issue tracking

-This repository offers usage guidance and serves as the central place to report issues and request new features for Carbon MCP.
+This repository serves as the central place to report issues and request new features for Carbon MCP.

 Visit the Carbon MCP wiki to get started and explore key concepts: